turkoid/Injector/README.md

   * `-x | --process`

     The process name of the process to inject into.
-Alternatively, can be the name of the true process after using `--start`
+Alternatively, can be the name of the true process after using `start`

   * `-s | --start`